Table of Contents

 A great teacher has high expectations for every student

 A great teacher will have high hopes for every student without pressuring them.
-Every child has its own learning pace, and a great teacher understands that.
+Every child has their own learning pace, and a great teacher understands that.
 Teachers shouldn’t get frustrated and give up on underachievers.
 They should keep in mind that not everyone is good at everything.
 Otherwise, all teachers would be great, and there wouldn’t be any mediocre ones out there.

 A great teacher will collaborate with colleagues